TYPE DESIGN INFORMATION PAGE last updated on Mon Mar 30 17:04:52 EDT 2015

-Samara, Russia-based designer of several experimental typefaces, mostly, but not exclusively from 2009-2013.
-These include Ringrid (experimental), Jamaica, Stubdetail, Elisabeth, Displace, Oshi Kito (patterns), Radius (an arc-based minimalist font), Squarefont, SOS, Applefont2 (based on Apple's logo), Egypt Concept (hieroglyphic simulation font), Punto, Anomaly (2005), Worm Form, Middle, Bendliner (paperclip font), Mobile Module, Constructure, Twillinger (modular), Longliner (piano key face in Crouwel's style), Anomaly2 (connect-the-dots face), Anomaly Quadro, New Display, Strange Font, Ptich (Martian font), Eleven Element (circle and arc font), Home Station (octagonal, techno), Horizontal (squarish and modular), Strategy (swastika-based typeface), Twirl (wavy), Microtwirl, Absolute Logic, Minim>, Moonoom, Hybread, Breakthrough (numerals), Industrial Garbage (2013), Unnecessary Element, Electro Station (2009-2010), Circle In Sphere, New Paisley, Vertigo Vertical.
+Samara, Russia-based designer of several experimental typefaces, mostly, but not exclusively from 2009 until 2013.
+These include Ringrid (experimental), Jamaica, Stubdetail, Elisabeth, Displace, Oshi Kito (patterns), Radius (an arc-based minimalist font), Squarefont, SOS, Applefont2 (based on Apple's logo), Egypt Concept (hieroglyphic simulation font), Punto, Anomaly (2005), Worm Form, Middle, Bendliner (paperclip font), Mobile Module, Constructure, Twillinger (modular), Longliner (piano key typeface in Crouwel's style), Anomaly2 (connect-the-dots face), Anomaly Quadro, New Display, Strange Font, Ptich (Martian font), Eleven Element (circle and arc font), Home Station (octagonal, techno), Horizontal (squarish and modular), Strategy (swastika-based typeface), Twirl (wavy), Microtwirl, Absolute Logic, Minim, Moonoom, Hybread, Breakthrough (numerals), Industrial Garbage (2013), Unnecessary Element, Electro Station (2009-2010), Circle In Sphere, New Paisley, Vertigo Vertical.

-Sao Paulo-based designer of the ultra-fat hookish Blockface (2007), the serif face Tortoise Roman (2006), the paperclip font Elefan (2006), and the sublime human face dingbat font Los Caras.
+Sao Paulo-based designer of the ultra-fat hookish Blockface (2007), the serif typeface Tortoise Roman (2006), the paperclip font Elefan (2006), and the sublime human typeface dingbat font Los Caras.
 Behance link.
 [Google] [More] ⦿

 Creative designer from Milan, who co-founded Typojungle, now defunct.
 His typefaces include Nero (2010, avant-garde), Minimo (2010, hairline geometric sans), Boulevard (2009, fat stencil face), Studio 45 (almost a paperclip face), Nu Classic (ornamental caps, 2008), Rocket (2009, techno) and Metropolitain (2009, a display didone of high contrast).
 Behance link.
 Twitter link.
 Another URL.
 Yet another URL.
 [Google] [More] ⦿